-I2C.readfrom(addr, nbytes)
+I2C.readfrom(addr, nbytes, stop=True)

 Read nbytes from the slave specified by addr.
+If stop is true then a STOP condition is generated at the end of the transfer.
 Returns a bytes object with the data read.

-I2C.readfrom_into(addr, buf)
+I2C.readfrom_into (addr, buf, stop=True)

 Read into buf from the slave specified by addr.
 The number of bytes read will be the length of buf.
+If stop is true then a STOP condition is generated at the end of the transfer.